onja-org/w2_bootstrap_layouts_and_components/README.md

 ## 🧩 How This Lab Works

-As you progress through the exercises, you'll notice three types of learning:
+As you progress through the exercises, you'll notice two types of learning:

-1. **🎯 Guided Code**: Read through the provided Bootstrap code snippets in the comments for each exercise, and then copy it to replace the plain HTML
+1. **🎯 Guided Code**: Read through the provided Bootstrap code snippets in the comments for each exercise, and then copy it to replace the plain HTML section.
+Make sure to copy the entire Bootstrap snippet in the comment and to replace the entire existing section under the comment.
-2. **🔍 Fill-in-the-Blanks**: Strategic gaps in the provided code marked with `****` for you to figure out
+2. **🔍 Fill-in-the-Blanks**: Strategic gaps in the provided code marked with `****` for you to fill in with the correct class.
+Make sure to save the file after your changes and see the difference in the browser!
-3. **💡 Pattern Recognition**: Using Bootstrap class patterns you've already learned

 > Make sure that you are reading through the code in the `index.html` exercise comments as you are completing the exercises.
 Reading through the Bootstrap HTML is how you will learn the patterns and how to use the classes.
 Just pasting it without reading it will not help you learn!